loafey/master-thesis/Thesis/2.0. Background/Compilation Targets.typ

-An assembly language is often as low as you can go without directly targeting machine code, and it is often made to resemble CPU instructions relatively closely. x86-64 is currently the most used instruction set in CPUs for personal computers and server architectures, and it is an extension that was created in 2000 based on the already popular instruction set x86 @x86WhitePaper.
+An assembly language is often as low as you can go without directly targeting machine code, and it is often made to resemble CPU instructions relatively closely. x86-64 is a very popular instruction set for CPUs, used in personal computers and servers.
+It is an extension that was created in 2000 based on the already popular instruction set x86 @x86WhitePaper.

 When you directly target an assembly language portability suffers as is to